dalhoomist/T-cell_and_glial_pathology_in_PD/README.md

 pip install cupy-cuda12x
 ```

-## [Important] If the GPU/CUDA environment is not set up, you can create it using Anaconda (or Miniconda), which will include all the necessary requirements.
+## [Important] If the GPU/CUDA environment is not set up, you can create it using Anaconda (or Miniconda), which includes all the necessary requirements.
 ```bash
 $ conda env create -f environment.yml
 $ conda activate scc